aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 The driver handles some error cases and passes other errors to the user.

 The EDMA and its driver is designed to try to recover gracefully from errors, specifically application crashes or bugs in the Custom Logic portion of the FPGA.
 While the design tries to cover all known cases, there may be corner cases that are not recovered.
-The EDMA will print errors and logis to linux `dmesg` service indicating unrecoverable error.
+The EDMA will print errors and logic to Linux `dmesg` service indicating a unrecoverable error.

 #### Error: Application process crash

-In case a crash in the developer's user-space application, the operating system kernel takes care of all open file-descriptors (EDMA queues) associated with the process.
+In case a crash in the developer's user-space application, the operating system kernel takes care of all open file descriptors (EDMA queues) associated with the process.
 Release (equivalent of `close()`) is called for every open file descriptor.
-When kernel closes them, the driver free and release all the transient read data and interrupt events from the FPGA to the application.
+When the kernel closes them, the driver frees and releases all the transient read data and interrupt events from the FPGA to the application.
 The driver will also try to drain all outstanding write data to the FPGA.
-If either of these tasks don’t finish after a timeout process, an error is reported in linux `dmesg` and the FPGA itself and EDMA driver may be in unknown.
+If either of these tasks don’t finish after a timeout process, an error is reported in Linux `dmesg` and the FPGA itself and EDMA driver may be in unknown.

 #### Error: API Time-out